Lightprotocol/program-examples/read-only/README.md

 ### 1. `create_compressed_account`
 Creates a new compressed account with initial data (owner and message).

-### 2. `create_and_update`
+### 2. `read`
-Demonstrates atomic operations in a single instruction:
-- Creates a new compressed account with a "second" seed
-- Updates an existing compressed account (created with "first" seed)
+Demonstrates reading an existing compressed account on-chain:
-- Uses a single validity proof to prove inclusion of the existing account and create the new address
+- Uses a single validity proof to prove inclusion of the existing account

 ## Data Structure